European Commissioner for Clean, Just and Competitive Transition: Neelie Kroes (2004–10)

-During Neelie Kroes' hearing at the European Parliament, MEPs expressed concern about whether Ms Kroes had a sufficiently detailed grasp of certain specific subjects, but was approved as part of the Commission in 2004.
+During Neelie Kroes' hearing at the European Parliament, MEPs expressed concern about whether Ms Kroes had a sufficiently detailed grasp of certain specific subjects.
+She was still approved as part of the Commission in 2004.

-Since then she states that she promotes a fair and free business environment, achieving sustainable economic growth and higher employment.
+Since then, she stated that she promotes a fair and free business environment, achieving sustainable economic growth and higher employment.
 The commission has been involved in a number of high-profile cases fighting anticompetitive behaviour; such as the case against the merger of Sony – BMG, against Apple Inc. regarding iTunes and the ongoing case against Microsoft.

-The latter has been an ongoing dispute on a number of issues, in April 2007 Microsoft became the first company to refuse to comply with the Commissions rulings, in response Commissioner Kroes is looking at more harsher methods to gain the co-operation of companies; "We have never, ever before encountered a company that has refused to comply with commission decisions ...
-We learned we may have to look for a more effective remedy."
-In September 2007, the Court of First Instance (EU's second highest court) upheld the commission's decision to fine Microsoft 497 million euro and its order for to Microsoft for it to share its information setting what the Commission described as an "important precedent".
-Kroes stated that "Today's court ruling…shows that the Commission was right to take its decision, and right to take firm action to enforce that decision".
-Either party may appeal to the European Court of Justice.
-In response to the ruling the US Justice Departments top antitrust official, Thomas Barnett, criticised the ruling which sparked a response from Kroes stating that "It is totally unacceptable that a representative of the US administration criticises an independent court of law outside its jurisdiction ...
+The latter has been an ongoing dispute on a number of issues.
+In April 2007, Microsoft became the first company to refuse to comply with the Commission's rulings.
+In response, Commissioner Kroes looked at harsher methods to gain the co-operation of companies.
+In September 2007, the Court of First Instance (the EU's second highest court) upheld the commission's decision to fine Microsoft 497 million euro and its order for to Microsoft for it to share its information, setting what the Commission described as an "important precedent".
+In response to the ruling, the United States Department of Justice's top antitrust official, Thomas Barnett, criticised the ruling.
+Kroes, in turn, stated that"It is totally unacceptable that a representative of the US administration criticises an independent court of law outside its jurisdiction ...
 It is absolutely not on.
-The European Commission does not pass judgement on rulings by US courts and we expect the same degree of respect from US authorities for rulings by EU courts."

-Kroes holds a strong belief in free market principles and was tough with offenders.
-By the time her term as Competition Commissioner ended, she had completed most major cases.
+The European Commission does not pass judgement on rulings by US courts and we expect the same degree of respect from US authorities for rulings by EU courts."Kroes held a strong belief in free market principles.
+By the end of her term, she had completed most major cases.

 Joaquín Almunia (2010–14)

-Joaquín Almunia, previously the Finance Commissioner, took on the competition portfolio under the second Barroso Commission in 2010 and was expected to have a tenure similar to Kroes' stringent run.
-His appointment was welcomed by competition lawyers as someone well qualified and experienced.
-He also impressed Parliament at his hearing and early on in his work had to deal with whether or not to pursue action against Google.
-He also come out in favour of the idea of a European Monetary Fund to deal with defaulting member states.
+Joaquín Almunia, previously the Finance Commissioner, took on the competition portfolio under the second Barroso Commission in 2010.
+He was expected to have a tenure similar to Kroes' stringent run.
+As an experienced appointee, he was welcomed by competition lawyers.
+He also impressed Parliament at his hearing.
+Early on in his term, he had to decide whether or not to pursue action against Google.
+He also came out in favour of the idea of a European Monetary Fund to deal with defaulting member states.